Sliding bookcase

-A sliding bookcase, bookcase door or Murphy door (after Murphy bed), is a wooden shelf or cabinet for bound volumes that is designed to move on rollers, a track, hinges, or another mechanism and is typically used to hide the presence of a secret room or space.
+A sliding bookcase, bookcase door or Murphy door a registered trademark, is a wooden shelf or cabinet for bound volumes that is designed to move on rollers, a track, hinges, or another mechanism and is typically used to hide the presence of a secret room or space.
 Sliding bookcases were used in the United States during prohibition to hide rooms or spaces containing liquor.
 They have also been used to conceal entrances to speakeasy bars and marijuana-growing operations.
 People have hidden in secret rooms concealed by sliding bookcases to escape detection from a government or police force.

 Safe rooms, also known as panic rooms, may be concealed by sliding bookcases.
 Sliding bookcases may be designed to slide and to swing open using hinges.
 Sliding bookcases have been portrayed in many fictional works.

 Places with sliding bookcases

 Sliding bookcases have been installed by homeowners and builders.